78 Exciting 4th Grade Science Projects and Experiments

 Difficulty: Easy / Materials: Medium

 Newton’s second law, concerning acceleration, force, and mass, can be a little hard to understand.
-This easy 4th grade science demo makes it a little easier to visualize.
+This easy 4th grade science demo makes it easier to visualize.

 52. Demonstrate a tornado